fooHQ/foojank-web/index.md

 * The latest version of [Devbox](https://www.jetify.com/devbox).

 Devbox is used to manage dependencies and to interact with Agent development environments.
-Devbox uses Nix package manager.
-All dependencies are installed in the Nix store and do not conflict with already installed software.
-Multiple versions of the same dependency can be installed as well.
+Devbox is built with the Nix package manager which installs packages in the Nix store.
+Installed Nix packages do not conflict with already installed software, and multiple versions of the same package can be installed at the same time.
-**Unfortunately, Nix package manager does not support Windows at this time, which makes the client incompatible with Windows.**
+**Unfortunately, Nix is not compatible with Windows at this time, which makes the client incompatible with Windows as well.**

 Once the installation is complete, run `foojank` to start the client: